Charlie-Mei/Charlie-Mei.github.io/about.md

 permalink: /about/
 ---

-My name is Charlie Mei.
-I am a data analyst who helps financial, software and apparel merchants understand and optimize their affiliate marketing strategies.
-I am also a graduate student at Columbia University.
+I am a data analyst who helps software, financial and apparel merchants understand and optimize their affiliate marketing strategies.
+Prior to this role, I was a consultant who conducted impact analyses and modeling for a variety of clients (from community and health services, to utilities companies) to inform strategic planning.

-For all inquiries: charlie.mei@outlook.com.